wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     Snapshots can be taken of S3 objects and stored in S3 Glacier for long-term storage.

+    REMEMBER that S3 is a regional service, so objects cannot be accessed from other regions.
+But S3 can be accessed from across Availability Zones within the same region.

+    S3 is not a database, so it does not support SQL queries.
+But S3 can be queried using Athena, which is a serverless service that uses Presto and HiveQL to query data stored in S3.

+    Data stored in S3 can be accessed by other AWS services such as Athena, EMR, and Redshift Spectrum.

+    The format of data within S3 is proprietary to Amazon. <a target="_blank href="https://devblogs.microsoft.com/cse/2016/05/22/access-azure-blob-storage-from-your-apps-using-s3-api/">However</a>, <a target="_blank" href="https://flexify.io/how-to-run-amazon-s3-apps-on-azure/">Flexify.IO</a> and <a target="_blank" href="https://github.com/andrewgaul/s3proxy">S3Proxy</a> using <a target="_blank" href="https://en.wikipedia.org/wiki/Amazon_S3#S3_API_and_competing_services">API</a> were created to extend Azure Blob Storage to be compatible with S3.
+The <a target="_blank" href="https://minio.io/">Minio</a> server is an open-source Golang-based S3-compatible object store that can be installed on-premises or in the cloud to expose local storage as S3 object storage.

     <a name="Flow_KMS"></a>

 1.  <a target="_blank" href="https://docs.aws.amazon.com/kms/index.html"><img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692639280/aws-icons/Amazon-KMS.png"><img align="right" alt="classic png" width="50" src="https://github.com/burib/aws-simple-icons-for-architecture-diagrams/blob/master/Security%20Identity%20&%20Compliance/SecurityIdentityCompliance_AWSKMS.png?raw=true">KMS (Key Management Service)</a> creates cryptographic keys to encrypt and decrypts objects stored in S3.
 It is used by AWS Secrets Manager, which automates the rotation and retrieval of credentials, API keys, and other secrets.